 If a person tests HIV positive, we can link them to care and treatment.
 Our support for these essential services includes clinical care, diagnosis and management of opportunistic infections, viral load testing and community-based psychosocial support.
-Currently, 74,000+ people are receiving antiretroviral treatment through Jhpiego-supported programs.
+Currently, more than 156,000 people are receiving antiretroviral treatment through Jhpiego-supported programs.
 Our work in this area includes:

 - Support adoption of World Health Organization’s policy to promote “Treat All” patients who test HIV-positive, regardless of their viral load, to keep people healthier and to reduce the risk of transmission

 - Promote patient-centered treatment solutions—community treatment and multi-month dispensing for stable clients on treatment